Kamilcuk/yio/README.md

 oprint("You are ", ofmt_fill('#'), ofmt_width(10), ofmt_precision(5), i, " years old.", oendl());
 ```

 But I didn't like that design.
 What's the point of creating something people don't want to use.
-Using `std::cout` is so much typing and that is the reason [fmtlib/fmt](https://github.com/fmtlib/fmt) get's trackion and is so popular.
+Using `std::cout` is so much typing and that is the reason [fmtlib/fmt](https://github.com/fmtlib/fmt) get's traction and is so popular.
 We want something in between - something with good checking and semi-good static type-checking.
-We want printf, but we want something flexible.
-We want printf, but we want to be able to specify custom types and format specifiers, to "overload" them and affect them.
+We want `printf`, but we want something flexible.
+We want `printf`, but we want to be able to specify custom types and format specifiers, to "overload" them and affect them.

 That's why [python Format String](https://docs.python.org/3/library/string.html#formatstrings) is so nice - it allows to specify that in a short form.
 The problem is the static type checking, we can only do _some_ of that in C, not all.
 I wish there would be `consteval` in C, but that would mean compiler has to do double job.

-Finally I settlet for:
+Finally I settled for:

 ```
 yprint("How old are you?", yendl());